-- for their impact and produce regular reports on the outcomes of our work. - Seek evaluation by academic specialists of our key programmes and to only deliver evidenced approaches that prevent or reduce alcohol related harm.
+- Ensure all our training and resources are evaluated for their impact and produce regular reports on the outcomes of our work. - Seek evaluation by academic specialists of our key programmes and to only deliver evidenced - approaches that prevent or reduce alcohol related harm.